-The description and measurements listed for each object in the museum records, which we obtained a copy of, along with the numbers recorded on each artifact in the warehouse, were transferred to our database.
+The description and measurements listed for each object in the museum records, which we obtained a copy of, along with the numbers recorded on each artifact in the storage, were transferred to our database.
 We gave a new inventory number for each piece, and all the damage that had recently occurred was added to the description of the object along with including several pictures for each object.
 After the completion of the inventory and the documentation process, each object was put in a drawer in the cabinet allocated to it.
 New materials to better isolate the objects and preserve them were applied.

 Initially, the work focused on the cuneiform tablets only, i.e., the other artifacts in this room were not recorded at this stage.
 This stage focused on rearranging the cabinets and placing the tablets in them.
 The work progressed as following: